Witchcraft (Witchcraft album)

-Witchcraft is the debut album from the Swedish doom metal band Witchcraft.
+Witchcraft is the debut album from the Swedish occult rock band Witchcraft.
 The album was released in 2004 by Rise Above Records.
 "Please Don't Forget Me" and "Yes I Do" are both covers of 70s-era Pentagram.
 "Yes I Do" appears on the original LP version and the Japanese press; it does not appear on the picture disc.
 "Please Don't Forget Me" is credited to Bobby Liebling on the sleeve and is often mis-accredited to Liebling's pre-Pentagram outfit, Stone Bunny.
-The cover image is a slightly altered version of a print called Merlin, a pen-and-ink drawing by Aubrey Beardsley for an 1893-94 edition of Sir Thomas Malory's Le Morte d'Arthur.
+The cover image is a slightly altered version of a print called Merlin, a woodblock print illustration by Aubrey Beardsley for an 1893-94 edition of Sir Thomas Malory's Le Morte d'Arthur.
 Additionally, the band formed to be a one-off tribute band to both Bobby Liebling and Roky Erickson and only intended to make one song (No Angel or Demon) however, they continued and are now an original band.